 What is subfascial breast augmentation?

 Subfascial breast augmentation involves the placement of implants beneath the fascia of the pectoral muscle.
-The fascia itself has the consistency of a tough membranous material and covers the pectoralis muscle, and helps to give the chest muscle its characteristic appearance.
+The fascia itself has the consistency of a tough membranous material and covers the pectoralis muscle, helping to give the chest muscle its characteristic appearance.
 The subfascial approach for breast augmentation actually involves placing the implant between the fascia and the underlying muscle.
 The fascia’s durable nature helps maintain the breast implants in the correct position and confers additional protection against the risk of implant malposition.

 RELATED: Breast implant incisions and positioning